Fallin' in Love (Hamilton, Joe Frank & Reynolds song): Chart performance

 "Fallin' in Love" was a major hit on the charts on several continents, although it didn't reach the same level of success as "Sweet Dreams" and "Be My Lover".
 In Europe, it entered the top 10 in Finland and Hungary, peaking at number four in both.
-Additionally, it was a top 20 hit in Austria (13), Belgium (15), Germany (13), Iceland (20), the Netherlands (14), Sweden (19) and Switzerland (13), as well as on the Eurochart Hot 100, where it peaked at number 20 in September 1995.
-Additionally, "Fallin' in Love" went into the top 30 in France (24) and Ireland (27), and the top 50 in Scotland (41) and the United Kingdom.
+Additionally, it was a top-20 hit in Austria (13), Belgium (15), Germany (13), Iceland (20), the Netherlands (14), Sweden (19) and Switzerland (13), as well as on the Eurochart Hot 100, where it peaked at number 20 in its eighth week on the chart, in September 1995.

+Additionally, "Fallin' in Love" entered the top 30 in France (24) and on the Irish Singles Chart (27), and the top 50 in Scotland (41) and the United Kingdom.
 In the latter, it peaked at number 43 in its first week at the UK Singles Chart, on September 24, 1995.
 It was also the last single by the band to chart in the UK.
-Outside Europe, it peaked at number four on the RPM Dance/Urban chart and number 39 on the Top Singles chart in Canada, and number three on the Billboard Hot Dance Club Play in the United States.
-In Oceania, "Fallin in Love" reached number 33 in New Zealand and number 39 in Australia.
+Outside Europe, it peaked at number four on the RPM Dance/Urban chart and number 39 on the RPM Top Singles chart in Canada, and number three on the Billboard Hot Dance Club Play in the United States.
+In Oceania, "Fallin in Love" reached numbers 33 and 39 in New Zealand and Australia, respectively.

 Music video

-A music video was produced to promote the single in summer of 1995, featuring the duo performing both inside and outside of a villa.
+A music video was filmed and produced by DoRo Film GmbH on 13th April 1995 to promote the single for the upcoming summer.
+It was filmed at the Biltmore Hotel in Miami, featuring the duo performing both inside and outside of a villa.
 In between, there is a storyline of a young couple falling in love and eventually getting married.
-The video was later published by Vevo on YouTube in August 2015, and had generated more than 1.2 million views as of February 2023.
+The video was later made available by VEVO on La Bouche's official YouTube channel in 2015.